abhijain864/Image-compression_using_PCA/README.md

+# July-2020-
-# July-2020-Image compression using Principal-Component-Analysis on Olivetti face dataset
+# Image compression using Principal-Component-Analysis on Olivetti face dataset
 • Implemented the linear dimensionality reduction technique PCA on Olivetti face dataset\
 • Constructed a small set of basis images (Eigenimages) by finding the eigenvectors of the covariance matrix of the image dataset\
 • Reduced dimensionality by projecting images onto a lower dimensional subspace spanned by the eigenimages\